EzioBy/padinv/README.md

 In scripts above, '8' indicates the gpu amount for training.
 'your_training_set_path' and 'your_test_set_path' indicate the dataset paths (e.g. ```data/ffhq.zip, data/CelebA-HQ-test```, or ```data/bedroom_train_lmdb```).
-For training and testing on LSUN, we support direct reading the LMDB directory thanks to [Hammer](https://github.com/bytedance/Hammer).
+For training and testing on LSUN, we support reading the LMDB directory thanks to [Hammer](https://github.com/bytedance/Hammer).
  'your_gan_ckp_path' indicates the path of the pre-trained GAN checkpoint to be inverted.
 'your_job_name' indicates the name of this training job and the name of the job working directory.

 #### Results